Fulby/VRTK/Assets/VRTK/Documentation/API.md

 The IsUsing method is used to determine if the object is currently being used.

+#### StartNearTouching/1

+  > `public virtual void StartNearTouching(VRTK_InteractNearTouch currentNearTouchingObject = null)`

+ * Parameters
+   * `VRTK_InteractNearTouch currentNearTouchingObject` - The object that is currently nearly touching this object.
+ * Returns
+   * _none_

+The StartNearTouching method is called automatically when the object is initially nearly touched.

+#### StopNearTouching/1

+  > `public virtual void StopNearTouching(VRTK_InteractNearTouch previousNearTouchingObject = null)`

+ * Parameters
+   * `VRTK_InteractNearTouch previousNearTouchingObject` - The object that was previously nearly touching this object.
+ * Returns
+   * _none_

+The StopNearTouching method is called automatically when the object has stopped being nearly touched.

 #### StartTouching/1

   > `public virtual void StartTouching(VRTK_InteractTouch currentTouchingObject = null)`